List of programs broadcast by Presidential Broadcast Service

 These are the list of programs produced and/or distributed by the Presidential Broadcast Service thru its radio networks: Radyo Pilipinas - Radyo Publiko, Radyo Pilipinas - Sports Radio, Radyo Pilipinas - Radyo Magasin, Radyo Pilipinas World Service, Republika ni Juan and The Capital.

 Radyo Pilipinas - Radyo Publiko

-Note: Not all programs that are broadcast nationwide via satellite from its Manila station.
+Note: Not all programs that are broadcast nationwide via satellite from its Manila station, as most of its provincial stations may opt-out from its national simulcast in favor of their respective local/regional programming.